Carrie-Lynn Adam is a somatic therapist in Ontario specializing in medical trauma and life-altering experiences.

 Hi, I’m Carrie-Lynn Adam,

+I specialize in somatic therapy for adults navigating medical trauma, chronic illness, trauma and PTSD, and life-altering experiences.
 I offer online therapy to clients across Ontario and British Columbia, as well as in-person sessions in my cozy space in downtown Whitby.

-Instead of trying to think my way through difficult experiences, I started to understand what was happening in my body — learning how to work with my nervous system rather than against it.
-This allowed me to move through challenges with more steadiness, presence, and self-trust.
+It wasn’t until I discovered somatic therapy that something began to shift in my own life.
+Instead of trying to think my way through difficult experiences, I started to understand what was happening in my body—learning how to work with my nervous system rather than against it.
+This allowed me to move through challenges with more steadiness, presence, and confidence in my ability to manage and move through my emotions.

 This work is not about “processing and moving on.”
 It’s about having somewhere to land while you’re still in it.
 That’s the space I offer here.